ssrg-vt/hermitux/index.md

-HermiTux is a [unikernel](http://unikernel.org/): a minimal operating system with low memory/disk footprint and sub-second boot time, executing an application within a single address space on top of an hypervisor.
+HermiTux is a [unikernel](http://unikernel.org/): a minimal operating system with low memory/disk footprint and sub-second boot time, executing an application within a single address space on top of a hypervisor.
 Moreover, HermiTux is **binary-compatible** with Linux: it can run native Linux executables.